The Farm

 Processing Facility

 In this building, chickens, cows, pigs, and fish are processed for consumption by the children and staff at Emmanuel.
-This past year alone over 10,000 pounds of meat have been processed.

 Fish House